kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/07_Using_Packages_From_NPM.md

 You're seeing that right – NPM dependencies can be added to a Gradle build file via the `npm` function.
 The yarn installation managed by the Gradle plugin will take care of downloading, installing and updating those NPM dependencies for you.

 Since we want to use this module from Kotlin, we need to tell our compiler what the component interface looks like – what kind of things are okay to invoke, to set, or to read from this external component, so that we remain safe, and can count on tool support.
-To do this, let's create a file called `react-player.kt`, with the following contents:
+To do this, let's create a file called `ReactPlayer.kt`, with the following contents:

 ```kotlin
 @file:JsModule("react-player")